orenbenkiki/loggy/README.md

 influenced by [slog](https://github.com/slog-rs/slog), but allow for nested structures and provide only a single format targeting human readability.

-## Building and Testing

-To build run either `cargo build` or `cargo make build`.

-To test, run either `RUST_TEST_THREADS=1 cargo test` or `make test`.
-Single thread testing is required due to the rust `log` facade mandating the use of a single global logger.
-This also applies to testing code that uses loggy.

 ## Motivation

 This library was written to support the development of a non-trivial Rust binary application(s) that uses logging.
 The